 Offered fall and spring semesters.
-Also offered as a web course to students in the Online LPN-RN Program in the fall, spring and summer sessions.
 Two hours seminar a week.
 Fee: \$60.00.

 This course reviews the relationship of nursing history to present day nursing practice.
 Current trends are considered in terms of their impact on roles and practices.
 Problems, roles, and responsibilities of graduate nurses are discussed.
 Consideration is given to the ethical and legal responsibilities of nurses in today's world.
 The changing health care system, current issues, and future trends are discussed.
 Management/leadership concepts are discussed and concurrent selected clinical experiences are provided in Nursing 215.